 New York State law requires every student who is a New York State resident to file a Certificate of Residence with the college each academic year.
 The academic year is defined as September 1 to August 31, or any portion of attendance within that year.
-For the Fall Semester, the certificate must be sent after July 1.
+For the Fall semester, the certificate must be dated no more than sixty (60) days prior or thirty (30) days after the start of the semester.

 Application forms for the Certificate of Residence are available at the Student Billing Office or on the college's website at sunysullivan.edu.
 The application must be completed and notarized and then sent or brought to the County Treasurer's Office in the county of residence.
-The Treasurer will then forward the completed Certificate of Residence to the college or directly to the student for return to the college.
+Then the student must forward the completed Certificate of Residence to the college.
 Students failing to file the Certificate of Residence with the college at the time of registration will have to pay "New York State Residents without a Certificate" tuition as specified in the fee schedule.